Generic Name: ethinyl estradiol and norelgestromin (transdermal) (EH thi nil ESS tra DYE ol and nor ell JESS tro min)

 Before taking this medicine

-Smoking can increase your risk of blood clots, stroke, or heart attack while using Ortho Evra, especially if you are older than 35 years of age.
-Your risk increases the more you smoke.
-You should not use Ortho Evra if you smoke and are older than 35 years of age.
+Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
+Your risk increases the older you are and the more you smoke.
+You should not use Ortho Evra if you smoke and are over 35 years old.

-This medicine can cause birth defects.
-Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
+Do not use Ortho Evra if you are pregnant.
+Stop using the medicine and tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
 If you have recently had a baby, wait at least 4 weeks before using Ortho Evra.

 You should not use Ortho Evra if you have: